-The book offers insights into the scholarly debates on formal and informal finance in rural China and fills a gap in existing literature.
+This book offers insights into the scholarly debates on formal and informal finance in rural China and fills a gap in the existing literature.

 This book aids the understanding of the structure of the rural financial system and the operations of rural financial service providers in China.
-It will be a useful reference for those researching on and interested in informal economy and rural development.
+It will be a useful reference for those researching and interested in rural economy and rural finance.

 1.Towards a competitive and inclusive financial market in rural china: a theory-driven approach 2.
 70 years’ evolution of the rural financial system of the people’s republic of china 3.
 Farm households' demand for and access to loans in rural china 4.
 Ownership, governance and interests of financial institutions within the rural credit cooperative system 5.
 Improving the financial sustainability of the financial institutions within the rcc system: problems and policy options 6.
 The development of digital inclusive finance in chinese counties: index construction, measurement and analysis 7.
 China’s financing support for poverty alleviation